A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Abstract

 It is also relevant to consider if the counterpart could instead arise from a core-collapse or Ni-powered event, either at $z=0.076$, or from a more distant, and as yet unseen, galaxy.
-Importantly, our NOT limit of $i > 24.7$~mag rules out any known GRB-SNe at $z=0.076$ (Suppl.
-Info.).
-Our observations would have been sensitive to any GRB-SNe out to $z\approx0.5$.
-We also explore if GRB\,211211A's $K$-band light curve could be due to a dust-reddened supernova at $z=0.5$ by comparing it to the GRB-SNe sample of \cite{Cano14}.
-GRB\,211211A's light curves are not compatible with any SN in the sample, including SN\,2010bh \cite{Olivares+12}, the dimmest, fastest-fading GRB-SNe considered (Extended Data Figure~\ref{fig:sn2010bh_comp}).
+Importantly, our NOT limit of $i > 24.7$~mag rules out any known GRB supernova (SN) at $z=0.076$ and would have been sensitive to a GRB-SNe out to $z\approx0.5$ (see Methods section `Alternative Interpretations').
+GRB\,211211A's $K$-band peak and temporal evolution are not compatible with any SN in the sample of \cite{Cano14}, including SN\,2010bh \cite{Olivares+12}, the dimmest, fastest-fading GRB-SNe considered.
 There is also no sign of significant stellar mass or star formation at the burst location that might obscure the SN with dust (Figure~\ref{fig:Hubble}), nor is there evidence of significant absorption in the host spectral energy distribution which extends to $<2000$~\AA.
-Additionally, light curve models powered by $^{56}$Ni decay (relevant for an SN, or possibly a merger between a NS and white dwarf \cite{King2007}) are unable to provide satisfactory fits to our data (Methods, Extended Data Figure~\ref{fig:56ni_lc}).
+Additionally, light curve models powered by $^{56}$Ni decay (relevant for an SN, or possibly a merger between a NS and white dwarf \cite{King2007}) are unable to provide satisfactory fits to our data (Methods section '$^{56}$Ni-Powered Transient Model', Extended Data Figure~6).
 Higher-redshift scenarios are limited by multiple observational constraints.
-First, the detection in the {\em Swift}-UVW2 band demonstrates no absorption from neutral hydrogen at 1928~\AA{} (observed), implying $z<1.4$ (99\% confidence level).
+First, the detection in the {\em Swift}-$uvw2$ band demonstrates no absorption from neutral hydrogen at 1928~\AA{} (observed), implying $z<1.4$ (99\% confidence level).
 Furthermore, deep {\em HST} observations reach $\mathrm{F606W} > 27.8$~mag and $\mathrm{F140W} > 27.2$~mag (3$\sigma$ confidence).
 At these depths, we would have detected all known long and short GRB host galaxies at $z<1.4$ \cite{Leibler+10,Lyman+17}.
-We can therefore exclude any known channel to produce this counterpart besides a kilonova.
+An underlying, unseen dwarf galaxy of G2 (Figure~\ref{fig:Hubble}) hosting a dust-obscured supernova is also difficult to reconcile, as low-mass galaxies have, in general, lower dust contents (see Methods section `Alternative Interpretations').
+We conclude that a kilonova is the most natural explanation of the known channels to reproduce our observations of GRB\,211211A.